Please allow us to keep you updated on the latest weather conditions in Thailand:

-The current situation is as follows:
+The current is as follows:

-Although Phuket has seen some bad weather and heavy rain, the airport and all major roads are still open.
+Although Phuket has seen some bad weather and heavy rain, the and all major roads are still open.

 The rough sea conditions are preventing smaller boats from operating, so all of our island tours and speed boat trips are cancelled until further notice.